Minimalist & Frugal Birthday Party Ideas

 A Different Kind of Birthday Philosophy

-Many people associate frugality with not spending money at all.
-That is not how I see it.
+Many people associate frugality with not spending money at all and being stingy and cheap.
+That is actually not how I see it.

 Our No-Gift Marriage Tradition